Informationen in Deutsch

 Thus began a long search to find an endocrinologist who would listen to me.
 Eventually I met Prof Jacobs and Dr Conway at the Middlesex [University College London Hospital NHS Trust] and have not looked back.
 I am still angry that it took me that long angry that a doctor can tell me lies, remove all the testosterone that my body had naturally produced for 21 years, replace it with synthetic oestrogens and then refuse to give me my testosterone back!
 It doesn't take a genius to work out that this sudden and complete change in my hormones would have some effect, and no-one even bothered to check up on how I was coping....
 Although I realise that the testosterone has no effect upon my tissues, there has been no research to see if it is active with regard to the brain and general mood.
 The team at the Middlesex Hospital have been great, they are the only medics I have met who genuinely want to help and ask me what it is I feel I need....

 The risk of malignant changes in AIS testes is thought to be small, with a negligible risk before puberty (see below).
-The incidence of breast cancer is 1 in 8 females and yet the breasts of young women are not removed just in case they might get breast cancer.
+The incidence of breast cancer is 1 in 8 females and yet the breasts of young women are not routinely removed just in case they might develop breast cancer.

 A speaker at a 2006 AISSG meeting talked of the notion in medical practice known as "max'ing and min'ing" which means that you do the maximum possible in order to minimise the possibility of something bad happening (for example, the use of masses of technology for women giving birth, and the practice of gonadectomy in AIS women because of a very small cancer risk?)
 But can this strategy in itself actually cause harm?